jhalmu/AstroBlogi/README.md

 - How to add content?
 Editing is second priority cos I dont make miskaakes.

 - adding external content to pages.
 Like... something...

+## Version 2.0 or something

+Fixed lot of things.
+UI is better withd smaller devices.
+Hope.
+Removed pseudo posts.
+Well I don't have very much new content, but who cares.
+There is my face.